-B. Grants-in-Aid from Nuclear Damage Compensation and Decommissioning Facilitation Corporation
+B. Grants-in-aid from Nuclear Damage Compensation and Decommissioning Facilitation Corporation

-On March 15, 2024, the Company submitted to NDF an application to change the amount of financial assistance to the estimated amount as of that date in accordance with the provisions of Article 43, paragraph (1) of the NDF Act.
-As a result, the difference from the amount in the application on March 22, 2023, has been recorded as grants-in-aid from Nuclear Damage Compensation and Decommissioning Facilitation Corporation.
+On March 3, 2025, the Company submitted to NDF an application to change the amount of financial assistance from the required amount of compensation as of that date to the estimated amount after the deduction of the amount of compensation measures in accordance with the provisions of Article 43, paragraph (1) of the NDF Act.
+As a result, the difference from the amount in the application on March 15, 2024 has been recorded as grants-in-aid from Nuclear Damage Compensation and Decommissioning Facilitation Corporation.